Nestor Makhno: Early life

-After the summer, Nestor returned to school, but his second school year proved to be his last.
-His family's extreme poverty forced the ten-year-old Nestor to begin working in the fields full-time, which led him to develop a "sort of rage, resentment, even hatred for the wealthy property-owner".
-Nestor's aversion to the landlords only increased over time, nurtured by stories his mother told him of her time in serfdom.
-In the summer of 1902, when Nestor was twelve, he observed a farm manager and the landlord's sons physically beating a young farmhand.
-He quickly alerted an older stable hand "Batko Ivan", who attacked the assailants and led a spontaneous workers' revolt against the landlord.
-After the affair was settled, Ivan told Nestor: "if one of your masters should ever strike you, pick up the first pitchfork you lay hands on and let him have it..."
-The following year, Nestor quit working in the fields and found a job in a foundry.
-At this time, his older brothers had left home and started their own families, leaving only the young Nestor and Hryhorii with their mother.
-Nestor rapidly moved between jobs, focusing most of his work on his mother's land, while occasionally returning to employment to help provide for his brothers.
+Makhno attended one more year of school before his family's extreme poverty forced the ten-year-old to work the fields full-time, which led Makhno to develop a "sort of rage, resentment, even hatred for the wealthy property-owner".
+His aversion to the landlords grew, nurtured by his mother's stories of her time in serfdom.
+In 1902, he observed a farm manager and the landlord's sons physically beating a young farmhand.
+He quickly alerted an older stable hand Bat'ko Ivan, who attacked the assailants and led a spontaneous workers' revolt against the landlord.
+After the affair was settled, Ivan left Makhno with words that would inspire a rebellious spirit within him: "if one of your masters should ever strike you, pick up the first pitchfork you lay hands on and let him have it..."
+The following year, Makhno quit working in the fields and found a job in a foundry.
+By this time, most of his older brothers had left home and started their own families.
+Makhno rapidly moved between jobs, focusing most of his work on his mother's land, while occasionally returning to employment to help provide for his brothers.